-The tree having shed all its leaves stands with bare branches raised to the sky.
+The tree having shed all its leaves stands with its bare branches raised to the sky.
 There is a certain carefree joy in that stance, a devil-may-care attitude that catches my attention.
 It doesn’t seem to have heard that summer is already upon us.
 It is hardly the time to shed leaves and wait for shoots to grow back.
-All around are other trees covered in leaves, following the laws.
-But this tree seems to hear a different tune and follow its own rules.
-It couldn’t care less what others are doing or thinking.
+All around are trees covered in leaves, following the rules of law.
+But this tree seems to hear a different tune and follow its own heart.
+It couldn’t care less what others are doing, or thinking.

 Just like me.

 Maybe that’s why I like the tree.

 There are other reasons too.
 Like the way it looks all silvery against the dark blue night sky from the light coming from the streetlamp in the distance.
 I am damned if I know how to capture that with my camera.
 My night photography skills are still poor.
 But I can always enjoy its beauty with my eyes which is what I do every night when Luci and I stroll on the terrace.
 Well, to keep facts straight, Luci only rolls on the cement floor and I stroll.
 Anyways, between the starry night sky above and the silvery branches, my night is made.

 Talking of starry nights, yes we are back to having the night sky sprinkled liberally with stars these days.
 There is one on the eastern sky that seems extra bright and looks as if it has a red border.
 Or it could just be my eyes playing tricks.
 I am not even sure whether it’s a star or a planet.
 Sigh.
 But I digress.
 I was speaking of the tree and the reasons I like it.